 Nights are spent in different private estancias, with one night in a simple camp.
-The first 2 nights and the last night are at Estancia San Jose where one of the cabins has been beautifully restored for guests.
+Usually the first 2 nights, and the last night, are at Estancia San Jose where one of the cabins has been beautifully restored for guests.
 There are 4 double rooms, with proper beds made up with cotton sheets, pillows and duvets; all have en-suite bathrooms and a woodburning stove.
-The shearing shed has also been restored and an area sectioned off to become a dining & sitting room.
+The shearing shed has also been restored and an area sectioned off to become a dining & sitting room with a roaring woodburner.